 The vDSO entry points are the only means to enter the kernel for system

-for user code to execute such instructions directly.
-The interface
+user code to execute such instructions directly.
+The interface between

 Because the vDSO is itself normal code that executes in userspace, the kernel must robustly handle all possible entries into kernel mode from userspace.
 However, potential kernel bugs can be mitigated somewhat by enforcing that each kernel entry be made only from the proper vDSO code.
 This enforcement also avoids developers of userspace code circumventing the ABI rules (because of ignorance, malice, or misguided intent to work around some perceived limitation of the official ABI), which could lead to the private kernel-vDSO interface becoming a de facto ABI for application code.